XAP-Software/XAP-Software.github.io/_posts/2022-07-20-diff_between_srv_on_before_after.md

 There are another four things that you need to know about `.before()` handler:

 1. If you have more than one `.before()` handler, then they will be executed in order of their registration.
-2. If your handler execute asynchronous task, you need to return a promise.
+2. If your handler executes asynchronous task, you need to return a promise.
 3. Executing of the `.on()` handlers starts, when all promises will be resolved.
 4. If your `.before()` handlers are running in asynchronous way, you can't react on side-effects.